 10. Website means our website www.planedoak.co.uk on which the Goods are advertised.

-13. We do not joint any planks or worktops by joining the shorter sides (so that length does not increase), however we do join the longer sides in order to make the planks and worktops wider.
-This only applies to the widest planks or worktops, generally with width of 250mm or more.
+13. We do not joint any planks or worktops by joining the shorter sides (so that length does not increase), however, we do join the longer sides in order to make the planks and worktops wider.
+This only applies to the widest planks or worktops, generally with a width of 200mm or more.

 14. All the dimensions can be bigger or smaller by +/- 2mm.

 15. All of the boards that we sell are kiln-dried.